China optimistic on climate markets deal after 'wasted' years - Up News Info

 China rejects Western allegations of human rights abuses in the region.

-“You can’t ask China to cut coal production on the one hand, while at the same time imposing sanctions on Chinese photovoltaic enterprises,” Wang said Tuesday.
+“You can’t ask China to cut coal production on the one hand, while at the same time imposing sanctions on Chinese photovoltaic enterprises,” Chinese foreign ministry spokesman Wang Wenbin said Tuesday.

 Advertisement